News report

 Background

-Ukrainian customs have intensified efforts to combat the illegal export of historical and cultural artifacts.
-In a separate recent case, customs officials in Volyn halted a shipment of 223 coins minted between the 16th and 18th centuries destined for Poland.
+The recent interception of these artifacts highlights the growing efforts by Ukrainian customs to combat the illegal exportation of historical and cultural items.
+Just several weeks prior, customs officials in Volyn foiled a bid to export a shipment of 223 coins minted between the 16th and 18th centuries, destined for Poland.

 Source: Ukrinform UA